iamdoulat/LCMS/README.md

 Harness the power of a unified system that brings clarity and efficiency to every corner of your business.

+*   **Intuitive & Dynamic Dashboard**: Get a bird's-eye view of your entire operation with a visually engaging dashboard.
+Track key metrics, monitor upcoming deadlines, and analyze performance with beautiful, real-time charts and summaries.
 *   **End-to-End LC/TT Management**: Create, track, and manage all your Letters of Credit and Telegraphic Transfers from a centralized dashboard.
 Monitor every stage, from draft to payment completion, with real-time status updates.
 *   **Integrated Sales & Inventory**: Seamlessly manage your entire sales pipeline.
 Create professional quotations, convert them to invoices, and track sales, all while automatically managing inventory levels.
 *   **Comprehensive Financial Tools**: Handle everything from Proforma Invoices (PI) and Purchase Orders (PO) to payment application and refund processing.